mdi-group/gp-net/README.md

                         of interest, separated by spaces.
 For MEGNet users only. [eg. Key band_gap formation_energy_per_atom
                         e_above_hull]
-  -frac FRAC FRAC       Fraction of data for training and fraction of the
-                        training set for validation separated by spaces.
-                        [default: 0.3 0.7]
-  -include              Include zero optical property values in the MEGNet
-                        training and/or Gaussian process analysis. [default:
+  -frac FRAC [FRAC ...]
+                        Fraction of data for training and testing separated by spaces for train-test split and k-fold cross- validation.
+Fraction of data for training, and fraction of training data for validation in repeat active learning.
+For norepeat active learning, single input as the fraction of the training data for validation. [default: 0.3] -include              Include zero optical property values in the MEGNet training and/or Gaussian process analysis. [default:
                         False]